brendangeck/semantic-release-kaniko/docs/configuration.md

 ### useNewRun

-This flag enables the use of the experimental run implementation for detecting changes without requiring file system snapshots.
+This flag enables the use of an experimental run implementation for detecting changes.

 **.releaserc:**